Are you thinking of starting a career in laser tattoo removal?

 - Use a cool compress.
-In order to reduce discomfort and inflammation, apply a cool compress up to 24 hours after your treatment.
+To reduce discomfort and inflammation, apply a cool compress up to 24 hours after your treatment.
 You may take Tylenol, but you should avoid aspirin as it can increase the risks of bruising or bleeding.

 - Wear sunblock.
-Your laser tech will suggest wearing a sun block with an SPF of 25 or higher over the treated area for 3 months following the laser treatment.
+Your laser tech will suggest wearing sunblock with an SPF of 25 or higher over the treated area for three months following the laser treatment.
 Do not wear makeup, creams or topical medication on or near the treated area unless recommended by your laser tech.

 Tattoo Removal Training at National Laser Institute

 If you are interested in pursuing a niche career in laser tattoo removal, you can learn this and many other laser treatments in just 1-2 weeks with training from National Laser Institute!

 Our courses are divided into two sections: didactic (classroom) and clinical hands-on training.
 You will spend the first half of each course doing classroom education.
 Here, you will learn things like tissue interaction, wavelengths and laser selection, pre- and post-patient care and more!

 The second half of the course is spent doing hands-on training in an educational setting.
 You will have the opportunity to treat a variety of clients and tattoo types to gain real-world experience.